catharsis/spotifile/README.md

 Currently, the focus is to get something "dog-foodable" going.
 For me, that includes at the very least convenient playback (through mplayer or aplay for example) with embedded riff/wave headers to avoid the drudgery of having to specify sample rates and simple browsing of existing play lists.
 Once that is done, I might consider a 0.1 release in some form.

-Further milestones include searching, fleshed out metadata for all objects/subsystems (artists, tracks, albums, etc.).
+Further milestones include seek (for audio), searching, fleshed out metadata for all objects/subsystems (artists, tracks, albums, etc.).
 Eventually, when things have matured a bit, I hope to also include some writable parts.
 For example, being able to create new playlists with mkdir and ln would be cool.

 ## Oh dear, why?
 For fun, mostly.
 But also because I've been looking for a media playing solution that is both scriptable and ties into my otherwise somewhat minimalistic desktop environment nicely.
 I think this approach is not as crazy as it might initially sound for those purposes.
 It's worth a shot at least, yes?